during the Civil War, the Richmond, Fredericksburg and Potomac Railroad ended at Aquia Landing on the Potomac River

 Throughout the Civil War, the Union Army had an inside operator to help interfere with the railroad's operations.
 The superintendent of the railroad, Samuel Ruth, was from Pennsylvania.
 He kept his job in Richmond when the Civil War started, but arranged for trains to be inefficient in the delivery of supplies to the Army of Northern Virginia.
 He also served as a spy working with Elizabeth Van Lew, helping Federal soldiers escape from Richmond and reach Union lines.

 Ruth was arrested for treason in January, 1865 and imprisoned for nine days.
 He was released after convincing officials that the accusation that he was a spy was a false claim, made by jealous people to whom he had refused to grant free passes for travel on the railroad.
-He retained his job as railroad superintendent until 1871, though his relationships with co-workers was stressful.1
+He retained his job as railroad superintendent until 1871, though his relationships with co-workers was stressful.15

-The Richmond, Fredericksburg and Potomac Railroad's northern connection replaced the steamship segment from Aquia-Washington.
-The Baltimore and Ohio (B&O) Railroad and the Pennsylvania Railroad both sought to expand their networks from Alexandria south into Virginia, in order to capture traffic coming north from the Carolinas, Georgia and Alabama.
+The Civil War had bankrupted railroads throughout the southern states.
+The Baltimore and Ohio (B&O) Railroad and the Pennsylvania Railroad competed to expand their separate networks from Alexandria south into Virginia.
+Both railroads planned to capture traffic in agricultural products coming north from the Carolinas, Georgia and Alabama, and to control shipments of manufactured goods as the southern states recovered from the war.

 First, the Pennsylvania Railroad gained control over the Long Bridge in 1870.
 Then in 1872, it gained control of the Alexandria and Washington Railway, the connection in Virginia between Long Bridge to Alexandria.